visgl/react-google-maps/README.md

 ## Usage

-Import the [`APIProvider`][api-provider] and wrap it around all components that should have access to the Google Maps API.
+Import the [`APIProvider`][api-provider] and wrap it around all components that should have access to the Maps JavaScript API.
 Any component within the context of the `APIProvider` can use the hooks and components provided by this library.